moppymopperson/senseekan/README.md

 # Senseekan

 ## Setting up on Docker
 The easiest way to run Senseekan is with Docker Compose.
-All you need to do is clone the repository and then `docker-compose up` from the root directory.
-The compose file will setup both the bluetooth wiimote server and the webcam server to run automatically on startup.
-This way, Senseekan will continually try to connect to wiimotes and webcams any time that it has power.
+All you need to do is clone the repository and then run `docker-compose up` from the root directory.
+The compose file will setup a group of containers running all the softare in the proper environment for each.

-## Detailed Setup Instructions
+## Setup Instructions
 1. Install docker on your RPi
   - You'll find various sets of instructions on the web.
 I used this `curl -sSL https://get.docker.com | sh`
 2. Install `docker-compose` on your RPi